azimitina/Prompt-Hub/README.md

 Prompt Hub is an open-source AI prompting tool for the modern world to discover, create, and share creative prompts.

+## View the live version of the project hosted on Vercel [Prompt Hub AI](https://prompt-hub-ai.vercel.app/) 🚀

 ## Tech Stack

 - Next.js